When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Trial, Warranty, and Shipping Policies

-The Big Fig Mattress is solely available on the Big Fig website.
+The Big Fig Classic is solely available on the Big Fig website.
 They do not sell the mattress in brick and mortar stores or on other sites such as Amazon.

 Shipping

-The Big Fig ships for free to the U.S. They also ship to Canada for $250 per mattress.
+The Big Fig ships for free to the U.S. Deliveries to Canada cost $250 per mattress.
 Shipments are made via FedEx.
 Customers can expect to receive their order 7 to 14 days after placing it.

 For additional fees, Big Fig offers white glove delivery and old mattress removal.